 The pooled, smaller cores were devoted to chemical and physical analyses of the soil properties.
 Chemical measurements to determine some of the most pertinent physical and organic properties of the soil included: percent soil moisture content (taken on site); pH; soil texture; labile carbon (POXC using infrared spectroscopy); and an inorganic nitrogen measurement (using a SEAL analytic machine).
 Taken together, the data obtained on these soil properties and Collembolan community metrics is intended to be used quantify any relationships that exist between them using nonlinear regression and redundancy analysis, whereas an asymmetric bioindicator procedure (IndVal) will then be used to examine the specificity and fidelity of the biota to these conditions.
 Additionally, variography and kriging will be used via R and QGIS to examine the spatial extent over which both the Collembolans and the soil conditions vary, allowing us to project how Collembolan communities change across space within these landscapes, and how well matched the biota and conditions are to assess how suitable the biotic index is for describing both intra- and inter-site variation across our different land-use categories.

 To date, all 120 of the Collembola cores collected from the 2017 sampling season have been washed, floated via sugar flotation, and sorted to superfamily/family.
-The following taxa were represented in the data: Onychiruidae, Entomobryidae, Isotomidae, Sminthuridae, and Hypogastruridae.
-Another category of “unidentified” was used to indicate Collembolans which could be identified as such but which were too damaged to initially determine their family under a dissection microscope.
-Two replicates per sample are currently being run for the inorganic nitrogen extraction assay, with all but 20 run to completion and the data returned for the year of 2017, while the labile carbon analysis and pH tests are currently underway.
-The soil texture assay has yet to be performed, while the Collembolan cores collected last summer (2019) are presently being sorted to superfamily/family for a second year of data to compare, spatial and temporally, to the first.
+The following taxa were represented in the data: Onychiroidea, Entomobryidae, Isotomidae, Sminthuridae, and Hypogastruridae.
+Another category of "unidentified" was used to indicate Collembolans which could be identified as such but which were too damaged to initially determine their family under a dissection microscope.
+Two replicates per each of the 120 sample points were run for the inorganic nitrogen extraction assay, as well as two replicates per sample point for labile carbon (POXC) analysis.
+The 120 Collembolan cores collected for the second sampling year in 2019 were extracted via Tulgren funnel and have been similarly sorted to the superfamily/family level, though the data as well as the chemical assays remain to be appropriately compiled for analysis and comparison to the first sample season.

 Educational & Outreach Activities

 Due to the ongoing processing and compilation of data for the project, journal publications and Purdue Extension press releases or documents are still pending.
-One brief, on-site talk was given to interns during a visit to one of the agroecological farm sites participating in the project (Perkins’ Good Earth Farm) in the summer of 2019, however, in which the project’s purpose, its details, and its desired outcomes were discussed.
-A manuscript based on the spatial distribution of the Collembola is currently being drafted, with a possible submission date pending the completion of family-level identification and sorting of the data collected during 2019.
+One brief, on-site talk was given to interns during a visit to one of the agroecological farm sites participating in the project (Perkins' Good Earth Farm) in the summer of 2019, however, in which the project's purpose, its details, and its desired outcomes were discussed.
+A manuscript based on findings/results for the 2017 sampling year is currently in revision, and will be submitted by the end of February 2021.